juansasoc/Azure-Project/README.md

 # The real-world implications  of this lab are the application of the NIST 800-61 Incident Management Lifecycle (response)
 Preparation -> Detection & Analysis -> Containment, Eradication & Recovery -> Post-Incident Activity

--Preparation was initiated by ingestion of the logs into Log Analytics Workspace and Sentinel alert rules -Detection & Analysis was done via the attack map and logs -Containment, eradication and recovery were completed using an Incident Response Playbook -Documentation of findings and closure of incidents within Sentinel were completed
+Preparation was initiated by ingestion of the logs into Log Analytics Workspace and Sentinel alert rules.
+Detection & Analysis was done via the attack map and logs.
+Containment, eradication and recovery were completed using an Incident Response Playbook.
+Documentation of findings and closure of incidents within Sentinel were completed as the last step.

 ## Conclusion